astralord/astralord.github.io/_posts/2024-10-01-transformer-inference-optimization-toolset.md

 #### FlashAttention-2

-A new version of FlashAttention ([Tri Dao, 2023](https://arxiv.org/pdf/2307.08691)) included parallelization across different thread blocks to increase occupancy for long-sequences.
+A new version of FlashAttention ([Tri Dao, 2023](https://arxiv.org/pdf/2307.08691)) included parallelization across different thread blocks to increase occupancy for long sequences.
 Besides that two numbers were reduced:

 - the number of non-matmul FLOPs,
 - the number of communication through SRAM.